 How to find real Baltic amber teething necklaces

-Do your research when purchasing an amber teething necklace because you’ll want to know that it’s made of genuine Baltic amber, and also that it’s raw.
+Do your research when purchasing an amber teething necklace.
+You want to be sure it’s made of genuine Baltic amber, and also that it’s raw.

 To confirm you have purchased the real deal, try these two tests: